All Episodes

 jordan holmes

-Hell yeah!
+Hell yeah.

-Now that's a protest right there!
+So that's a protest right there.

-That's the way you do it!
+That's the way you do it.

 dan friesen

-Yeah, so it looks like he was engaged in some hallucinogens, crimes, and also some principled protest crimes.
+Yeah, so it looks like he was engaged in some hallucinogens crimes and also some principled protest crimes.

 jordan holmes

-Listen, Ken Kesey spent two years or so in Mexico.
+Listen, Ken Keese spent two years or so in Mexico before being deported back to the United States.

 I mean, I think it's the way you do it.

-You gotta run.
+You got to run.

 dan friesen